We Already Grow Enough Food for 10 Billion People… And still can’t end hunger

 Hunger is caused by poverty and inequality, not scarcity.
 For the past two decades the rate of global food production has increased faster than the rate of global population growth.

-In reality, the bulk of industrially produced grain crops (most yield reduction in the study was found in grains) goes to biofuels and confined animal feedlots rather than food for the one billion hungry.
+In reality, the bulk of industrially produced grain crops goes to biofuels and confined animal feedlots rather than food for the 1 billion hungry.
 The call to double food production by 2050 only applies if we continue to prioritize the growing population of livestock and automobiles over hungry people.

 But what about the contentious “yield gap” between conventional and organic farming?

 Actually, what this new study does tell us is how much smaller the yield gap is between organic and conventional farming than what critics of organic agriculture have assumed.
 In fact, for many crops and in many instances, it is minimal.
 With new advances in seed breeding for organic systems, and with the transition of commercial organic farms to diversified farming systems that have been shown to “overyield”, this yield gap will close even further.